Kevinma627/MMAPN/README.md

 ### Sample Train/Test Runs

 The MMAPN.ipynb jupyter notebook file features a sample train and sample test run for all 3 models.
-Here you can see what the terminal output of what these runs might look like.
+Here you can see what the terminal output of these runs might look like.

 ## References